 Colombia 1-2 Japan (Group H)

 The World Cup on Tuesday treated soccer fans to another big upset.
 Colombia, with star James Rodriguez starting the match on the bench, fell 2-1 to an inspired and ambitious Japan team.
-Japan took advantage of anand scored early and late to take the three points as Colombia’s creativity in the final half hour was absent for most of the match.
+Japan took advantage of an early red card to Carlos Sanchez and scored early and late to take the three points as Colombia’s creativity in the final half hour was absent for most of the match.

 Sanchez’s handball just in the third minute gave Japan a penalty kick that Shinji Kagawa put away with calmness.
 It was the second-quickest red card in World Cup history.